IleanaGoh/enhanced-erc20-token/README.md

 # Enhanced ERC20 Token Contract

-An ERC20-compliant token deployed to the Sepolia testnet, enhanced with whitelist functionality, delegation (allowance) and EIP-2612 permit support.
+An ERC20-compliant token deployed to the Sepolia testnet, enhanced with whitelist functionality, delegation (allowance), EIP-2612 permit support and re-entrancy protection.

 ---